 - Platforms: pegc is primarily developed on Linux with gcc 4.2+, but has also been shown to work on Solaris platforms with gcc 3.4.x and the Sun Studio 12 C compiler.
 It is believe that it will work on any C compiler which supports C99.
 (PS: the Sun Studio compiler apparently has no way to report the frigging version number - i had to search for 30 minutes to find it: cc -xhelp=readme)

 pegc is very much beta software, but the core parsing features are all in place and "seem to work", so it's mostly just a matter of refinement now.
 "Refinement" is a friendly way of saying, "i change the public API a lot as i experiment with different techniques."

-See the downloads page for instructions.
+See this page for instructions.

 - This page needs some info!
 Currently you've got to download the source to find out anything.

 - Add more core rules (port in any missing rules from parsepp).